strataproject/strata/content/disclaimer/disclaimer.md

 ## Applicable law

-This website and disclaimer are subject to British law. %COMPANY is an experimental project from ING.
+This website and disclaimer are subject to Dutch law. %COMPANY is an experimental project from ING.
 ING is under supervision of the European Central Bank (‘ECB’).
 Information regarding supervision of ING can be obtained from the websites of ING.